How Can Mamba Learn In Context with Outliers and Generalize Provably?

-The learning model is a three-layer Mamba and a three-layer single-head linear Transformer. $p_a = 0.4$.
+We then justify the ICL mechanism by Mamba.
+We use a three-layer Mamba. $p_a = 0.4$.
 Figure \ref{fig: attention} shows the first-layer attention scores in the testing prompt.
-The sum of attention scores on the examples that share the same pattern as the query is significantly larger than that on examples with other patterns, and this gap increases during training.
+The sum of attention scores on the examples with the same pattern as the query is significantly larger than that on examples with other patterns, and this gap increases during training.
 This verifies Corollary \ref{cor: linear attention}.
 Figure \ref{fig: gate} shows that the first-layer gating values with $\alpha=0.3$ of outlier-containing examples are very small (red bars), while those of clean examples are relatively large and exhibit an approximately exponential decay with increasing distance from the query (green bars).
 This is consistent with (\ref{eqn: G1}) and (\ref{eqn: G2}) in Corollary \ref{cor: nonlinear gating}.
 The results of attention scores and gating values in the other two layers exhibit the same trend as the first layer and are shown in Section \ref{sec: add exp} in Appendix due to the space limit.